emilleishida/snclass/README.md

 ## Fitting and plotting a single light curve

-At this point the script will read the raw data given in `SNANA <http://das.sdss2.org/ge/sample/sdsssn/SNANA-PUBLIC/>`_ format
-(you can find an example in ``~snclass/examples/DES_SN849359.DAT``) and many GP realizations for all available bands, generated using `george tutorial <https://github.com/dfm/george/blob/master/docs/_code/model.py>`_.
+At this point the script will read the raw data given in [SNANA](http://das.sdss2.org/ge/sample/sdsssn/SNANA-PUBLIC/) format (you can find an example in ``~snclass/examples/DES_SN849359.DAT``) and many GP realizations for all available bands, generated using [george tutorial](https://github.com/dfm/george/blob/master/docs/_code/model.py).

 Copy the sample input file  ``~snclass/examples/fit_lc_input.dat``  and the data file ``~snclass/examples/DES_SN849359.DAT``  to your current directory.